emacs-berlin/emacs-berlin.org/index.md

 <section id="end-fold"><div class="row"><div class="large-8 columns">

+## Beginner's Guarantee

+If you would like a basic introduction to Emacs, or you're starting out and have some questions, then we are more than happy to help you.
+Just show up to a meeting, and we guarantee there will be somebody to help you up to speed.

 ## Format

 We try to keep the structure pretty loose, we are not the typical "three half hour talks" type of user group.
-People can just hack together on whatever they find interesting, help each other to make their Emacs setups even more awesome, or share some setup and code with the group.
+There are often small impromptu presentations or demos.
+For the rest people just hack together on whatever they find interesting, help each other to make their Emacs setups even more awesome, or chat about whatever they've been up to, Emacs related, or not.

 [GitHub Issues][ghi] and the [mailing list][ml] can be used to propose topics.

-## Beginner's Guarantee

-If you would like a basic introduction to Emacs, or you're starting out and have some questions, then we are more than happy to help you.
-Just show up to a meeting, and we guarantee there will be somebody to help you up to speed.

 ## Members